daattali/beautiful-jekyll/course.md

 > Simplify Your Home Life: a course for busy moms was an amazing experience!
 I loved the units; each was something that I needed to dig into more as I work to simplify my life and home.
 The layout for this course was perfect, giving time and space to work on each subject before moving on.
 I love that I can go back and work through the ones that are more challenging for my household.
 Kelly’s support and encouragement to tackle things one small bit at a time was just what I needed!
 I will definitely recommend this course to my friends who are looking to make changes in their lives to simplify. - Deanna

 > I have to say I love how simply laid out your course is!
 I love the units lay out and overall how great this has been .
 The printable sheets are so helpful I have my own little booklet of all of them now. - Terri

+> I really enjoyed Kelly’s course!
+I think it’s perfect for busy moms trying to find ways to organize their home, create systems and better routines!
+My favorite module was the time management lesson!
+But every module gives practical and easy to follow tools to better your home life!
+Such a great course! - Shelly

 ## About me